TheTrueBark/TyranidScreeps2.0/docs/roles.md

 The module updates `Memory.roleEval.lastRun` so a fallback task can throttle itself when CPU is scarce.

+### Manual Limits

+Set `Memory.rooms[roomName].manualSpawnLimits` to override miner, builder or upgrader counts for a room.
+Each value may be `'auto'` (use the calculated limit) or a number to enforce.
+The console displays these values and the evaluator won't request additional creeps beyond the manual limits.

 ## Triggers

 Role evaluation runs whenever: